Monday, 2 January 2017

 Former railway cutting now boggy and partially flooded

-All that remains of Shay Lane Bridge is that the lines crossed the road here before entering Holmfield Station.
+The remains of Shay Lane Bridge, the line crossed the road here to enter in to Holmfield Station.

 All the pictures remain the copyright of Colin Green.